Time Federal Savings Bank Credit Card Disclosure Agreement

 The Interest Charges for a billing cycle are computed by applying the monthly Periodic Rate to the “average daily balance” of purchases (and if applicable, cash advances).
 To get the average daily balance, we take the beginning balance of your account each day, add any new purchases or cash advances, and subtract any payments, credits, non-accruing fees, and unpaid interest charges.
 This gives us the daily balance.
 Then we add up all the daily balances for the billing cycle and divide the total by the number of days in the billing cycle.

 Cash Advances.
 (Method F) Average Daily Balance (including current transactions).
-To avoid incurring an additional Interest Charge on the beginning balance of cash advances (and purchases if Method F is specified as applicable to purchased) reflected on your monthly statement, you must pay the Beginning Balance shown on your monthly statement on or before the Payment Due Date.
+To avoid incurring additional Interest Charge on the beginning balance of cash advances (and purchases if Method F is specified as applicable to purchases) reflected on your monthly statement, you must pay the Beginning Balance shown on your monthly statement on or before the Payment Due Date.
 No grace period is provided for current cycle transactions.

 The Interest Charges for a billing cycle are computed by applying the Periodic Rate to the “average daily balance” of cash advances (and if applicable, purchases).
 To get the average daily balance, we take the beginning balance of your account each day, add any new purchases or cash advances, and subtract any payments, credits, non-accruing fees, and unpaid interest charges.
 This gives us the daily balance.
 Then we add up all the daily balances for the billing cycle and divide the total by the number of days in the billing cycle.